iggredible/Learn-Vim/ch00_read_this_first.md

 This guide is written for both beginner and advanced Vimmers.
 It starts out with broad and simple concepts and ends with specific and advanced concepts.
 If you're an advanced user already, I would encourage you to read this guide from start to finish anyway, because you will learn something new!

-## How To Transition To Vim From Using A Different Text Editor
+## How to Transition to Vim From Using a Different Text Editor

 Learning Vim is a satisfying experience, albeit hard.
 There are two main approaches to learn Vim: